 These aren’t your ordinary pea plants.
 This gem has four different edible parts: the shoots, leaves, pods, and peas.
 Plus, the unique branched, pea-flavored tendrils look beautiful in salads or as a garnish.

 Vegans and meat-lovers alike will love the new meatball eggplant.
 It’s denser and bred not to oxidize as quickly as a typical eggplant, meaning it won’t brown too quickly.
 Slice thick sections and fry them up as burger patties.
 Or scoop out the flesh with a melon baller before frying.
 With a bit of added spice, these “meatballs” are perfect with pasta and sauce.

 Combine the sweet flavor of a Patty Pan squash with the soft, edible skin of a zucchini, and you have a cupcake!
 It’s a prolific plant that creates many round summer squash, perfect for stuffing.

-That completes my favorites list but there were many more vegetables that may appeal to others with different garden challenges and tastes than me.
-If you are interested in getting what’s new and notable in vegetables be sure to sign up to receive the Burpee catalog next year (they are all out for this year) or sign up for their weekly newsletter.
+That completes my favorites list, but there were many more vegetables that may appeal to others with different garden challenges and tastes than my own.
+If you are interested in getting what’s new and notable in vegetables, be sure to sign up to receive the Burpee catalog or sign up for their weekly newsletter.